sourcegraph/about/blogposts/2021/show-us-your-calendar.md

 Loïc believes this so strongly that he’d refuse an offer from a company based on flexibility alone.
 I asked him to consider an inflexible dream job but he disagreed with the premise: “I doubt that it would be my dream job if it’s completely inflexible.”

-Flexibility isn’t just a benefit to be tallied up against other benefits–it says something about your company. ”In our industry,” Guychard argues, ”if you’re inflexible, you’re ignoring how we actually work and how software actually gets produced.
+Flexibility isn’t just a benefit to be tallied up against other benefits–it says something about your company.
+“In our industry,” Guychard argues, “if you’re inflexible, you’re ignoring how we actually work and how software actually gets produced.
 Software is not something that gets produced on an inflexible schedule.”

 ## Stephen Gutekanst, software engineer, takes “workations”